 It is crucial to note that young children who demonstrate difficulties learning English as a second language but are competent in their home language do not have communication difficulties.
 Their barrier is likely to be a result of inadequate exposure to English interactions.

-Using the Talking Table to Improve Communication in the Classroom
+Using the Talking Table to Improve Student Communication

 The Talking Table was an initiative created by Fleur Griffiths in England following concerns from Ofsted regarding Early Years language assessments.
 This strategy focuses on teachers providing dedicated child-centred opportunities to practice their early literacy skills through play.